iddan/react-dom-compiler/readme.md

 # React Compiler

-Use React syntax for building UIs without using React
+Compile react-dom code to vanilla JS commands

-Transforming this code:
+For this code:

 ```jsx
 import React from 'react'